refinedev/refine/documentation/docs/useStepsForm.md

 }
 ```

-This hook returns a set of useful values for you to render your steps form.
-Given `current`, you should have a way to render your form items conditionally with this index value.
+This hook returns a set of useful values to render steps form.
+Given `current` value, you should have a way to render your form items conditionally with this index value.
 You can use an array to achieve this:

 ```ts
 const { selectProps: categorySelectProps } = useSelect<ICategory>({